 Are there natural ingredients that repel mosquitoes?

+Yes, there are a few natural ingredients that easily repel bugs and using them can keep you safe no matter how much time you spend outdoors.
+These ingredients include tea tree oil, lavender, lemon eucalyptus oil, and citronella.
 Under no circumstance should you use these essential oils in their raw form.
 You should first dilute them as recommended before applying to your skin.

 What can you spray to keep mosquitoes away?